MelJan/PyDeep/docs/installation.rst

 Installation
 ##################################

-Download PyDeep from `GitHub <https://github.com/MelJan/PyDeep>`_ To install PyDeep, simply change to the PyDeep folder and run the setup script:
+To install PyDeep, first download it from `GitHub <https://github.com/MelJan/PyDeep>`_.
+Then simply change to the PyDeep folder and run the setup script:

 .. code-block:: bash